enochytchen/academic-kickstart/content/courses/biostatbasics/sumstat_graphs/index.md

 [Ch1 Descriptive statistics]()-->

 ## Stata syntax in the slides
-Stata codes be downloaded (do file) below
+Stata codes be downloaded (do-file) below
 - [Summary statistics](sumstat.do)
 - [Graphs](graphs.do)